matrei/grails-inertia-plugin/README.md

 ```shell
 ./gradlew bootRun
 ```
+\
-For production or test, first build production version of JavaScript app:
+For production or test, first build the production version of your JavaScript app...
 ```shell
 npm run build
 ```
+\
-and then run whatever you want to do:
+...and then run whatever you want to do:
 ```shell
 ./gradlew integrationTest
 ./gradlew bootJar